jmurty/xml4h/docs/parser.rst

 Stripping of Whitespace Nodes
 -----------------------------

-By default, the *parse* method ignores whitespace nodes in the XML document -- or more accurately, it does extra work to remove these nodes after the document has been parsed.
+By default the *parse* method ignores whitespace nodes in the XML document -- or more accurately, it does extra work to remove these nodes after the document has been parsed by the underlying XML library.

 Whitespace nodes are rarely interesting, since they are usually the result of XML content that has been serialized with extra whitespace to make it more